How PPTA is organised: structures

 Award candidates must be nominated by at least two other current full members.

-Te Roopu Matua
+Te Roopū Matua

-Recently, Te Roopu Matua assisted the PPTA on constitutional matters concerning the right of regions to include the traditional Māori name of their region in the constitution alongside the English one.
+Recently, Te Roopū Matua assisted the PPTA on constitutional matters concerning the right of regions to include the traditional Māori name of their region in the constitution alongside the English one.

 Current members (click any name to send an email):

-Jacinta Grice – PPTA executive, Hillmorton High School
+Jacinta Grice - PPTA Executive

-Vinnie Monga – PPTA executive, Fairfield College
+Vinnie Monga – PPTA executive